 Making a decision about a career is a difficult one.
-If you are interested in health information, information technology, laws and ethics, and the improvement of health care, and you are an organized, detail oriented individual, this diverse career field may be just right for you!
-A strong background in health sciences (such as Medical Terminology, Anatomy and Physiology, Pharmacology, Pathophysiology), Health Information Technology courses, and computer courses are vital to the work the Medical Coder does.
+If you are interested in health and information technologies, laws and ethics, and the improvement of health care, and you are an organized, detail oriented individual, this diverse career field may be just right for you!
+A strong background in the health sciences including: Medical Terminology, Anatomy and Physiology, Pharmacology, Pathophysiology, and Health Information Technology courses, and computer courses are vital to the work the Medical Coder does.

 Where Do Medical Coders Work?

-Medical Coders are primarily employed in hospitals, outpatient facilities, physician offices/group practices, clinics, insurance companies, and medical billing companies.
-The job title and work setting dictates the actual tasks and responsibilities.
-Employers have specific qualifications, i.e. education and certification that they are looking for when hiring a medical coder and these can differ among facilities.
+Medical Coders are primarily employed in hospitals, outpatient facilities, physician offices or group practices, clinics, insurance companies, and medical billing companies.
+The position title and work setting dictates the actual tasks and responsibilities.
+Employers may have specific qualifications, i.e. education and certification, that they are looking for when hiring a medical coder and they can differ among facilities.
 All employers will conduct a coding test as part of the hiring process.

 What Are The Working Conditions?

-Working conditions are usually very flexible, primarily day shift, and no weekends or holidays.
+Working conditions are usually flexible, primarily day shift, and no weekends or holidays.
 The actual coding environment includes sitting for long period of time, reviewing medical records (paper or electronic), using a computer all day and working independently.
-Productivity and quality standards are required; therefore, the job can be stressful.
+Productivity and quality standards are required; therefore, this position may be stressful.

 What Is The Job Outlook for Medical Coders?